gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 > • `/apps/backend` with Fastify v4, ESM, TypeScript, nodemon script.
 > • Export `/healthz` route returning `{ok:true}`.
 > • Add `Procfile` → `web: pnpm start`.

+llm_instructions = """
+Global Context is given in implementation instructions.
+If the current versions or implementation details don't align with what is in the global context, please update the implementation instructions file.

+First understand the existing codebase so you get how everything is setup.
+I recommend looking at the repo structure and reading the files.
+Also, remember that "/Users/Shailesh/Applications/Cursor/CLM_self_coded/" is the root folder.
+Also, please remember what we have done and the code we have and how the new changes will affect the existing code.
+Feel free to create tasks to update the existing code if needed.

+We want to do task 1.2 in implementation instructions.
+Plan first WITHOUT writing ANY code and ask me questions if you have any.
+Then we'll write the code.
+"""